Tungabhadra Express

-The Tungabhadra Express is an Express train in India which runs between Kurnool City in Andhra Pradesh and Secunderabad Jn in Telangana.
+The 17023 / 17024 Tungabhadra Express is an express train in India which runs between Kurnool City in Andhra Pradesh and Kacheguda in Telangana.
 This train is named after the River Tungabhadra.
 The Secunderabad Division of the South Central Railway division of the Indian Railways administers this train.

 Numbering

 Train number 17023 runs from Secunderabad Jn to Kurnool City while 17024 runs from Kurnool City to Secunderabad Jn.

 Rake sharing

-This train has rake sharing with 12705/12706 Guntur–Secunderabad Intercity Express.
+This train has rake sharing with Kacheguda Nagarsol Passenger.